A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

+The uncertainty of a test sample is reflected by the variance of its prediction distribution. { Although BNN can theoretically quantify total uncertainty by modeling both prediction distribution $p(y^*|\boldsymbol{x}^*, \boldsymbol{\theta})$ (data uncertainty) and parameter posterior distribution $p(\boldsymbol{\theta}|\mathbf{X}, \mathbf{Y})$ (model uncertainty), most existing work simplifies the analysis by treating the prediction $p(y^*|\boldsymbol{x}^*, \boldsymbol{\theta})$ as deterministic.
+Therefore, these BNN methods primarily capture parameter uncertainty rather than total uncertainty.}

-However, the approach is analytically intractable and does not have a closed-form solution and an approximation must be made for prediction in BNN.
-To estimate the posterior of the neural network parameters, various approaches have been proposed to approximate the parameter posterior in a simpler form to solve it in a tractable way.
-Some approximation methods define \textbf{ a parameterized class of distributions, $\mathcal{Q}$}, from which they select an approximation $q_{\phi}(\boldsymbol{\theta})$for the posterior.
-For example, $\mathcal{Q}$ can be the set of all factorized Gaussian distributions, and $\phi$ is the parameters of mean and diagonal variance.
+However, the parameter posterior distribution is analytically intractable and lacks a closed-form solution.
+An approximation must be made.
+Various approaches have been proposed to estimate the posterior of the neural network parameters in a simpler and tractable form.
+Some approximation methods define a parameterized class of distributions, $\mathcal{Q}$, from which they select an approximation $q_{\phi}(\boldsymbol{\theta})$ for the posterior.
+For example, $\mathcal{Q}$ can be the set of all factorized Gaussian distributions, and $\phi$ is the parameters of the mean and diagonal variance.
 The distribution $q_{\phi}(\boldsymbol{\theta}) \in \mathcal{Q}$ is selected according to some optimization criteria to approximate the posterior.
-Two popular approaches for optimization are \textit{ variational inference} \cite{blei2017variational} and \textit{Laplace approximation} \cite{friston2007variational}.
-Instead of approximating the posterior in an analytical way, another approach aims to solve this problem by Monto Carlo sampling called \textit{ Markov Chain Monto Carlo sampling}.
-In the following, we will review existing methodologies in the three subcategories in detail.
+Two popular methods for optimization are \textit{variational inference} \cite{blei2017variational} and \textit{Laplace approximation} \cite{friston2007variational}.
+Instead of approximating the posterior analytically, another approach is to address this problem using Monte Carlo sampling, specifically \textit{Markov Chain Monte Carlo sampling}.

-{\bf Variational Inference (VI)}: In~ \cite{hinton1993keeping,graves2011practical}, the authors propose to find a variational approximation to the Bayesian posterior distribution on the weights by maximizing the \textit{evidence lower bound} (ELBO) of the log marginal likelihood.
+{\bf Variational Inference (VI)}: In~ \cite{hinton1993keeping,graves2011practical}, the authors propose finding a variational approximation to the Bayesian posterior distribution on the weights by maximizing the \textit{evidence lower bound} (ELBO) of the log marginal likelihood.
 The intractable posterior $p(\boldsymbol{\theta}|\mathbf{X}, \mathbf{Y})$ is approximated with a parametric distribution $q_{\boldsymbol{\phi}}(\boldsymbol{\theta})$.

 where the first term $\mathbb{E}_{\boldsymbol{\theta} \sim q_{\phi}(\boldsymbol{\theta})}\log p(\mathbf{Y}|\mathbf{X}, \boldsymbol{\theta}))$ is log-likelihood of the training data on the neural network model.
 This term increases as the model accuracy increases.
 The second term is the \textit{Kullback-Leibler} (KL) divergence between the posterior estimation and the prior of the model parameters, which controls the complexity of the neural network model.
 Maximizing Eq.~\ref{eq:vi} corresponds to finding a tradeoff between the prediction accuracy and complexity of the model.
 Thus the posterior inference problem becomes an optimization problem on the parameter $\boldsymbol{\phi}$.